frankieliu/dlbook-ig/content/posts/chapter01-introduction.md

 ## introduction {#introduction}

--   Deep learning solves the central problem in representation learning
+-   deep learning solves the central problem in representation learning
--   problem: find the right representation for data, e.g. polar vs rect coordinates
+    -   find the right representation for data, e.g. polar vs rect coordinates

-### Another perspective {#another-perspective}
+### another perspective {#another-perspective}

 -   each layer in multilayer network represents
     -   multi-steps in a computer program
     -   each layer of representation is a state in a sequence of executions
-    -   greater depth implies more instructions in sequence
+    -   depth equiv. no instructions
     -   not all information in a layer's activation encodes factors of variation that explain the input!
 Representation also store state information that helps to execute a program

-## Depth of a model {#depth-of-a-model}
+## depth of a model {#depth-of-a-model}

-1.  number of sequential instructions
+1.  computational depth : number of sequential instructions
+2.  depth of graph representing concepts PGM